At a Glance

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous teaching experience, particularly with pupils who have Social, Emotional, and Mental Health (SEMH) needs.
 Provide examples of how you've successfully managed behaviour and facilitated learning.

-Personalise Your Cover Letter: Craft a compelling cover letter that reflects your passion for teaching and commitment to supporting vulnerable children.
+Personalise Your Cover Letter: Write a compelling cover letter that reflects your passion for teaching and commitment to supporting vulnerable children.
 Mention why you want to work at Polaris Education and how you can contribute to their mission.

 How to prepare for a job interview at Polaris